Hestia (character): Character

 Hestia is Bell's resident deity, in charge of taking care of Bell's development as an adventurer.
 She is jealous of Bell's involvement with other girls' affairs, including Aiz', but is still in love with him, devoted to protecting him, and helping with his growth, even after learning that he only views her as family.
 She and Bell live in a room under an abandoned church, and she works part-time for the Guild as a clerk, and also some food stands to help Bell with day-to-day living expenses, until moving to the former palace of the Apollo Familia upon defeating them in the War Game and claiming their assets.
 Wary about what could happen should the existence of Bell's special trait be revealed to the world, she keeps it a secret from everyone else, including Bell, until sharing it with the other members of her Familia upon being inquired about it.

 Hestia is depicted with blue eyes and black hair tied into twin ponytails.
 She usually wears a white mini-dress with a blue ribbon around her collar and another tied around her waist, back and arms, which has become the character's most defining feature.
 She also wears a pair of white gloves and usually goes barefoot.
-Although petite, she has been nicknamed the "Loli Big-Boobs" (ロリ巨乳, rori kyonyū) for her large bust size, which makes some of her deity peers like Loki jealous.
+She has been nicknamed the "Loli Big-Boobs" (ロリ巨乳, rori kyonyū) for her large bust size and small height, which makes some of her deity peers like Loki jealous.
 Unlike most other deities, Hestia is depicted as energetic and kind, if not slightly childish; and is also willing to form romantic relationships with a member of her Familia, being clearly infatuated with Bell.
 After descending to the Lower [human] World; Hestia was initially unable to recruit anyone into her Familia due to not being well known and looked down upon.
 After failing to recruit for the 50th time, she noticed Bell and decided to secretly follow him.
 She later found out that Bell had also been trying to enter a Familia, but was too repeatedly rejected.
 Hestia then took the chance to recruit him, which Bell happily agreed upon.

 Hestia is voiced by Inori Minase in Japanese and by Luci Christian in English.